deepset-ai/haystack/docs/_src/usage/usage/preprocessing.md

 * `split_by` determines what unit the document is split by: `'word'`, `'sentence'` or `'passage'`
 * `split_length` sets a maximum number of `'word'`, `'sentence'` or `'passage'` units per output document
 * `split_respect_sentence_boundary` ensures that document boundaries do not fall in the middle of sentences

-## Impact of Document Splitting

-The File Converters will treat each file as a single document regardless of length.
-This is not always ideal as long documents can have negative impacts on both speed and accuracy.

-Document length has a very direct impact on the speed of the Reader.
-**If you halve the length of your documents, you can expect that the Reader will double in speed.**

-It is generally not a good idea to let document boundaries fall in the middle of sentences.
-Doing so means that each document will contain incomplete sentence fragments which maybe be hard for both retriever and reader to interpret.

-For **sparse retrievers**, very long documents pose a challenge since the signal of the relevant section of text can get washed out by the rest of the document.
-We would recommend making sure that **documents are no longer than 10,000 words**.

-**Dense retrievers** are limited in the length of text that they can read in one pass.
-As such, it is important that documents are not longer than the dense retriever's maximum input length.
-By default, Haystack's DensePassageRetriever model has a maximum length of 256 tokens.
-As such, we recommend that documents contain significantly less words.
-We have found decent performance with **documents around 100 words long**.